openshift/machine-config-operator/docs/MachineConfigServer.md

    The new machines that come up, will need a KubeConfig file which will be added as an Ignition file.

+* *Early pivot* - `/etc/rhcos-initial-pivot-target`

+    While the Ignition content configures the node, it may actually be booted into an older OS image than is specified by the release payload managed by the [Cluster Version Operator](https://github.com/openshift/cluster-version-operator/).
+The MCS writes out the `osImageURL` to this file, and the system will (if necessary) performs an "early pivot" before the node has actually joined the cluster.
+This then ensures that when the MachineConfigDaemon starts, it will validate the `currentConfig` (including files written by Ignition and the `osImageURL`).

 ### Running MachineConfigServer

 It is recommended that the MachineConfigServer is run as a DaemonSet on all `master` machines with the pods running in host network.
 So machines can access the Ignition endpoint through load balancer setup for control plane.